You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-In Nature this week: improved maize reference genome, and more.
+In Science this week: updated reference genome assembly for the rhesus macaque, and more.

 The researchers, who also performed whole-genome sequencing on 853 macaques, found new lineage-specific genes and expanded gene families in the monkeys.

 In Nature this week: computational tool for the hybrid de novo assembly of human genomes, and more.

 In Nature this week: donkey genome gives insight into domestication, workflow for reference-free assembly of fully phased diploid human genomes, and more.

 The methods, both published in Nature Biotechnology this week, result in completely phased haplotypes, without the need for sequencing parental samples.

 At the AMP 2020 annual meeting, the Chicago pediatric hospital described how to modernize variant calling, as new human genome assemblies are in the works.

 In Science this week: analysis of mole genome sheds light on development of ovotestes.

 In Nature this week: molecular profiling platform identifies treatments for pediatric cancer cases, metaFlye algorithm addresses challenges of long-read metagenomic assembly, and more.